dancer1325/github-actions-course-resources/Code/09 Security/02 Finished Project/README.md

 ## Structure
 * 'script-injection.yml'
-    * workflow not vulnerable to script injection
+  * Workflow not vulnerable to script injection
       * Define an environment variable, outside bash shell
+* 'label-issues-real.yml'
+  * Workflow not vulnerable to not restrictive permissions
+    * Restrict scope permissions